 Applying Humanity’s Code of Care at city level brings together a variety of engaged parties in a way that established positions play a lesser role.
 It draws individuals out of their own affairs so that ingrained habits are left at home.
 The city is dependent on supply areas for most of its basic needs.
 Making this explicit opens up new ways of taking care of the earth.
 A city is partly defined by the place, which makes it easier to include taking care of the place in everything.
 The city is the think, do and socialise bubble not only for people; it is also home to plants and animals and consists of earth and water, architecture and arts, maintenance and waste management.
 The city offers an ideal setting to explore and apply Humanity’s Code of Care.

 During the design and development phase of the current lifemap scenarios being part of the Integral City core team was of great support.
 In 2020, it was Marilyn Hamilton, founder of Integral City, who was the source of inspiration for the creation of the lifemap scenario: 4 Voices in the city, working together as bees in a hive.
 The physical place is of great importance for a human being to connect with nature.
 Consciously connecting with nature is essential for human beings to develop capacities of caring for place and planet.
 All in all this makes a city an ideal context for societal programmes centring on greening and sustainability.
 Integral City offers an extensive and holistic framework for cities.
 An integral city takes its example from the beehive, giving and taking in harmony with the natural environment.
-In the harvesting round of the lifemap workshop the four voices in the city collect honey for themselves, the group and the city.
+The intention for the lifemap sticker sets is to include the key themes, relevant for an integral city.

 Meshworking is a great way to collaborate in order to make a success of multi-stakeholder projects.
 The work of Anne-Marie Voorhoeve, co-founder of The Hague Center for Global Governance and Emergence and a thought leader when meshworking is concerned, has been another source of inspiration in the development phase of the lifemap scenarios.
 A key to success in meshworking is to jointly define overarching goals which unite the parties involved and let people rise above their own interests.
-An important practice is to include these interests, jointly develop guiding principles and forge cooperative agreements.
-One of the lifemap posters, the Compass poster, can carry a meshworking process.
-Lifemap scenarios which use this poster offer stakeholders in a societal programme an opportunity to get acquainted with this approach.
+Practices to implement this are to bring together all stakeholders, acknowledge and include their interests, jointly develop common guiding principles and forge multiple-value based agreements.
+One of the lifemap posters, the Compass poster, can carry a realistic meshworking process to experiment with.
 All work with lifemaps is infused with the power of a meshworking.

 The lifemap scenario 4 Voices in the city working together like bees in a hive uses a simple meshworking process to enable multi-stakeholder groups in a city to discover and experience Humanity’s Code of Care, and find new ideas and perspective for collaboration.
-Workshops with this scenario were organised in cooperation with the Caravan of Unity, an initiative of Co-Creating Europe for peace, democracy and solidarity.
-During the journey of the Caravan a mixture of online and on location workshops were hosted for London and Findhorn in the United Kingdom, in Klaipeda in Lithuania, Tampere in Finland, and Lisbon in Portugal.
+In 2020 workshops using this scenario were organised in cooperation with the Caravan of Unity, an initiative of Co-Creating Europe for peace, democracy and solidarity.
+During the 99 days journey of the Caravan, from World Unity Week to Peace Week, a mixture of online and on location workshops were hosted for London and Findhorn in the United Kingdom, in Klaipeda in Lithuania, Tampere in Finland, and Lisbon in Portugal.
 Both the experiences and the outcomes created a rich harvest.

 Former employer, UWV Data Services (Social Services), hosted the try-out of the first lifemap scenario for teams.
-In the years after that, the focus has been to create lifemap scenarios for self-discovery and personal growth – always responding to an innovative initiative: as co-author of the book New Business Models, as a committed participant and workshop host in the Veerhuis, as an ambassador for an inclusive and flexible employment market in Werken in Netwerken, in a partnership with Inspiration at Work, as an active member of the IHBV group for highly gifted entrepreneurs and as a co-creator at Tilburg Municipality of the BOOST013 Workshop.
-Thanks to the experiences and stimulating collaborations in these projects, the lifemaps have become robust enough to go out into the world.
+Projects in the years after that – always responding to an innovative initiative – were delivered: as a committed participant and workshop host in the Veerhuis, as an ambassador for an inclusive and flexible employment market in Werken in Netwerken, as a co-creator of the BOOST013 Workshop at Tilburg Municipality, as an active member of the IHBV group for highly gifted entrepreneurs, and as a partner of Inspiration at Work.
+Thanks to the experiences and stimulating collaborations in these past projects, the lifemaps became robust enough to go further out into the world.